thi-nha/nhathi-tran-creative-app-exam/README.md

 - **Final Video**: The music is added to the video, creating the final multimedia piece.

 ## **Video**
-Here is a QR Code to my video where you can see my demo of creating a musicvideo.
+Here is a QR Code to my video where you can see my demo of creating a musicvideo with this script.

 ![](QR_to_myVideo.gif)